Continuity of asymptotic entropy on wreath products: Introduction

 The value $h(\mu)$ determines that, asymptotically, the $n$-th instant of the $\mu$-random walk belongs to a subset of $G$ of size roughly $\exp(h(\mu)n)$; see Remark \ref{rem: entropy as long scale Hausdorff dimension} for a precise statement.
 For random walks with a finite first moment on a finitely generated group, another related quantity is the asymptotic drift $\ell(\mu)\coloneqq \lim_{n\to \infty} \E[|w_n|]/n$ of the random walk $\{w_n\}_{n\ge 0}$ with respect to a word metric $|\cdot|$.
 In many classes of groups, the ratio $h(\mu)/\ell(\mu)$ coincides with the Hausdorff dimension of the hitting measure of the $\mu$-random walk on a geometric boundary of the group $G$.
 This is the case for free groups \cite[Theorem 2.1.3]{Kaimanovich1998} and hyperbolic groups \cite[Theorem 3.1]{LePrince2008}; see \cite{Tanaka2019,DussauleYang2023} for further families of groups where this equality holds.
 We also refer the reader to \cite{Vershik2000} for a more extensive explanation on the connection between the asymptotic entropy of random walks and other dynamical and algebraic properties of the group.

-The question of whether the function $\mu\mapsto h(\mu)$ on a given group $G$ is continuous goes back to \cite[Section 6, Remark 3]{KaimanovcihVershik1983}; see also \cite[Section 6, Item 5]{Erschler2004Liouville} for an explicit formulation of this problem, and \cite{Erschler2011}, where the first positive results on continuity of asymptotic entropy are proved.
-One motivation for this question is that there are multiple situations exhibiting discontinuity in asymptotic entropy within some classes of (amenable) groups.
-The first examples of such discontinuity were given by Kaimanovich \cite[Theorems 3.1 and 4.1]{Kaimanovich1983nontrivial}, who showed that certain locally finite groups -- such as the group of finitely supported permutations of a countable set and the wreath product $\mathbb{Z}/2\mathbb{Z} \wr (\bigoplus_{\mathbb{N}} \mathbb{Z}/2\mathbb{Z})$ -- admit infinitely supported probability measures with finite entropy, and which do not have the Liouville property.
+The question of whether the function $\mu\mapsto h(\mu)$ on a given group $G$ is continuous was first explicitly asked in \cite[Section 6, Item 5]{Erschler2004Liouville}, and later the first positive results on continuity of asymptotic entropy were given in \cite{Erschler2011}.
+One motivation for this problem is that there are multiple situations exhibiting discontinuity in asymptotic entropy within some classes of (amenable) groups.
+The first examples of such discontinuity were given by Kaimanovich \cite[Theorems 3.1 and 4.1]{Kaimanovich1983nontrivial}, who showed that certain locally finite groups -- such as the group of finitely supported permutations of a countable set and the wreath product $\mathbb{Z}/2\mathbb{Z} \wr (\bigoplus_{\mathbb{N}} \mathbb{Z}/2\mathbb{Z})$ -- admit infinitely supported probability measures with finite entropy, and which do not have the Liouville property; see also \cite[Section 6, Remark 3]{KaimanovcihVershik1983}.
 By the entropy criterion, such measures have positive asymptotic entropy, which cannot be approximated by the asymptotic entropy of finitely supported measures.
 The above examples involve infinitely supported measures, but discontinuity can also occur for probability measures supported on a fixed finite symmetric subset of a group.
 Indeed, such an example is given in \cite[Lemma 4]{Erschler2011} on the group $\Z/2\Z\wr D_{\infty}$, where $D_{\infty}$ is the infinite dihedral group.
+It is claimed by Vershik in the paragraph following Lemma 2 in \cite[page 682]{Vershik2000} that the estimates from \cite{Vershik1999} can be used to show that asymptotic entropy is continuous in the set of non-degenerate symmetric probability measures supported on a fixed finite generating set of a group.
+Note that Erschler's example does not contradict Vershik's claim, since it consists of a sequence of non-symmetric probability measures that converge to a degenerate probability measure.
+However, we have not been able to reconstruct Vershik's proof, and we believe that the author might have meant to say ``upper-semicontinuous'' instead of ``continuous'', which is enough to prove \cite[Lemma 2]{Vershik2000}.
+We remark that the results we prove in the current paper guarantee the continuity of asymptotic entropy for possibly non-symmetric and infinitely supported probability measures.

+In the literature there are several results on regularity properties of asymptotic entropy that go beyond continuity, such as Lipschitz continuity, differentiability and analyticity.
+Families of groups studied so far include free groups \cite{Ledrappier2012}, hyperbolic groups \cite{Ledrappier2013,Gouezel2017,GilchLedrappier2013} and acylindrically hyperbolic groups \cite[Theorem 13.2]{MathieuSisto2020}, for probability measures with suitable moment conditions and that in particular include measures supported on a fixed finite symmetric generating subset of the group.
+In the current paper we focus exclusively on continuity results, and the study of further regularity properties of asymptotic entropy on wreath products will be developed elsewhere.